HDRUK/term-extraction-director/README.md

-The term extraction director (TED) is responsible for formatting metadata it receives, to be posted to MedCATservice, receiving named entities from MedCAT, passing the medical entities to ontology mapping, collating the named entities and other metadata into indices to be posted to Elastic Search.
+The term extraction director (TED) is responsible for formatting metadata it receives to be posted to MedCATservice, receiving named entities from MedCAT, passing the medical entities to ontology mapping, and collating the named entities and other metadata into indices to be posted to Elastic Search.

 # Running TED